Ensuring the right feed at the right time for chicks

 - Crumbled or granulated is the third common structure.
 This composite is achieved when a pellet is crumbled into smaller particles.
 This type is typically used in early feeding, as it encourages early feed intake.
 It is also a good size for smaller or recently de-beaked birds.

-types of feed composition
+types of feed structure

 Adapted feeding program